Who we are

 Who are we?

 The Tavistock Peace Action Group is a group of ordinary people committed to working to achieve a peaceful and nuclear free world.
-It has been in existence for about 40 years and is affiliated with the national Campaign for Nuclear Disarmament (CND) and the Campaign Against the Arms Trade (CAAT).
-The group promotes initiatives for peace including working with Plymouth Nuclear Free Coalition which is campaigning against the nuclear submarine work at Devonport.
+It has been in existence for over 45 years, since 1980 and is affiliated the national Campaign for Nuclear Disarmament (CND).
+The group promotes initiatives for peace.

-The group holds regular monthly meetings (see below) and organises public meetings and/or film showings.
-Over the years we have undertaken many different activities, including numerous public meetings, an exhibition about the damage caused by nuclear testing in the Pacific, a day conference called “New Notions of Peace,” demonstrations and street stalls.
+The group holds a regular monthly meeting (see below) and organises public meetings and film showings.
+Over the years we have undertaken many different activities, including numerous public meetings, an exhibition about the damage caused by nuclear testing in the Pacific, a day conference called ‘New Notions of Peace’’, a World War One Exhibition that toured schools, demonstrations, and street stalls.
 We have taken part in many national peace and anti-nuclear campaigns.
-We held regular street vigils to protest against the invasion of Iraq and hope to arrange a public meeting about the plight of the Palestinians.
-Our years of anti-nuclear campaigning continue to the present as we publicise the dangers of the proposal to cut up redundant nuclear submarines at Devonport dockyard.
+We held regular street vigils to protest against the invasion of Iraq.
+We currently hold a ‘Peace and Justice for Palestine’ vigil in Bedford Square, Tavistock, between 4 and 5 pm every Friday.
+Our years of anti-nuclear campaigning continue to the present as we publicise the dangers of cutting up redundant nuclear submarines at Devonport dockyard.

 How to get involved?

-Tavistock Peace Action Group meets on the first Tuesday of each month at the Friends Meeting House, The Wharf car park, Tavistock.
-Contact Ginny Davies 07769868480 for more information or e-mail tavypeace@gmail.com.
-We welcome all who share our aims and who would like to join us.
-There is no membership fee but donations are always welcome.
+Tavistock Peace Action Group meets on the first Tuesday of each month at the United Reformed Church, Russell St., Tavistock, at 7.30 pm.
+For more information email tavypeace@gmail.com or see our website at https://tavypeace.org.uk We welcome all who share our aims and who would like to join us.
+There is no membership fee, but donations are always welcome.